Striking Vipers: Analysis

-The episode is a romance, where Danny, Karl and Theo are in a love triangle.
+The episode is a romance: Danny, Karl and Theo are in a love triangle.
 Dan Stubbs of NME and Jim Vorel of Paste characterised it as a "spiritual sequel" to "San Junipero".
 Stubbs saw that as in "San Junipero", the episode "finds the beauty and ugliness in a new form of romance".
 Writing for Vox, Alex Abad-Santos compared that in "San Junipero", Kelly and Yorkie "play semi-artificial, digital-only versions of themselves", like Danny and Karl.
 Stubbs and Wired's Matt Reynolds found that in "Striking Vipers", the technology is not the focus of the episode—instead its implications and the human stories are.
 Zack Handlen of The A.V.
 Club analysed that the episode has humour but it is "never designed to undercut the emotional development of the characters".
 Sexual and gender fluidity, infidelity and love and friendship are major themes, with The Guardian's Lucy Mangan writing that "every boundary is porous".
 Critics identified a large number of questions posed by the episode.
 Louisa Mellor wrote in Den of Geek that the episode initially asks about Danny and Karl's sexual activity: "Is it cheating?
 Porn?
 Love?"
 It also asks if they are gay or bisexual.
 Commenting in Wired, Victoria Turk viewed the episode as making a case that engaging in virtual reality porn is infidelity.
 Tasha Robinson, a reviewer for The Verge, said that Karl's attempts to persuade Danny to keep the relationship going is "needy and manipulative" and characteristic of an "imbalanced relationship", with Karl going back and forth between "defending their virtual trysts as meaningless fun" and "claiming they mean everything and are worth any risk".